intel-analytics/ipex-llm/docs/docs/PythonSupport/python-resources.md

 ## **Models/Examples**

 BigDL provides plenty of Python models and examples ready for re-use.
 Some are listed blow.
-See all in [python models](https://github.com/intel-analytics/BigDL/tree/master/pyspark/bigdl/models/) and [python examples](https://github.com/intel-analytics/BigDL/tree/master/pyspark/example)
+See all in [python models](https://github.com/intel-analytics/BigDL/tree/master/pyspark/bigdl/models/).

    * [LeNet](https://github.com/intel-analytics/BigDL/tree/master/pyspark/bigdl/models/lenet): it demonstrates how to use BigDL Python APIs to train and evaluate the [LeNet-5](http://yann.lecun.com/exdb/lenet/) network on MNIST data.
    * [Text Classifier](https://github.com/intel-analytics/BigDL/tree/master/pyspark/bigdl/models/textclassifier):  it demonstrates how to use BigDL Python APIs to build a text classifier using a simple [convolutional neural network (CNN) model(https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html)] or a simple LSTM/GRU model.